peter115342/soccer-tracker-DE-project/README.md

 ![image](https://github.com/user-attachments/assets/d66691a7-adb1-41a8-9fdd-c65e56c36c00)

 <div style="background-color: #FFEDD5; padding: 10px; border-radius: 5px; margin-bottom: 20px;">
-  <strong>⚠️ DISCLAIMER:</strong> I know this data probably does not have much real value as it is not real-time and the statitics are not that deep ( I wanted to stay within free tiers of APIs).
+  <strong>⚠️ DISCLAIMER:</strong> I know this data probably does not have much real value as it is not real-time and the statistics are not that deep ( I wanted to stay within free tiers of APIs).
 </div>

 -----------------------------------
-I got the idea to make this project by seeing this [repo](https://github.com/digitalghost-dev/premier-league) by [digitalghost-dev](https://github.com/digitalghost-dev)
+I got the idea to make this project from this [repo](https://github.com/digitalghost-dev/premier-league) by [digitalghost-dev](https://github.com/digitalghost-dev)